osism/release/notes/3.0.0/NOTES.md

 * Cgit is available as a new service
 * FRRouting is availalbe as a new service
 * OpenStack Xena is available and the new default release of OpenStack
+* Images for Victoria (Kolla, Kolla-Ansible) are no longer built
 * mod_oauth2 can be used as another plugin in the Keystone image
 * Renovate is now used in most places to keep the versions up to date.
 * Ansible Core 2.12 as well as Ansible Base 5.4.0 is now used for all OSISM Ansible